UF Campus Aerial Photo

 What constitutes a project is at the discretion of the PI.
 In general, a project covers a specific scope of work with specific aims.
 An “umbrella” registration for all the work done in the laboratory does not provide sufficient detail for a useful risk assessment, whereas registration of individual experiments requires too frequent upkeep of the registrations.
 Consult the Biosafety Office for guidance as needed.

-How Long Does It Take to Get a Project Approved?
+How Long Will It Take to Approve My Project?

 Project approvals generally take anywhere from 2 weeks to several weeks (6+ weeks).
 This is dependent on the complexity of the project, the quality of the submission, and the lab’s response time to EH&S/IBC comments and inquiries.
 These steps will help expedite your project approval: